quadram-institute-bioscience/knockout-validation/README.md

 The WGS output has been aligned against the reference with _bwa_, and the BAM files have been used to produce a matrix of raw counts using _featureCount_ from the _subread_ package.

 ![Example screenshots](screenshots/strain37_confirmed.png)
+Example screenshot of a deletion (lack of coverage)